 You only need around 20GB of space to install Windows 10.
 So, if you encounter this error while installing the new feature update from USB drive, you can try reducing your installation partition to around 125GB.
 This will reduce the chances that the space you are copying to is corrupted.

 If you are performing a clean install, make sure that you format the partition you intend to install on.
 This will iron out the bad sectors and records.
-You can format the partition, by clicking on the Format option and accept to format, after choosing the Custom Install option
+You can format the partition, by clicking on the Format option and accepting to format, after choosing the Custom Install option

 Afterward, retry the installation.
 If the issue persists, you can proceed with the next solution.